classicwuhao/qmaxuse/README.md

 **QMaxUSE** is an automated verification tool that is able to verify consistencies of a UML class diagram annotated with OCL invariants.
 QMaxUSE has two distinct features: (1) A query langauge that allows users to select parts of class diagram to be verified.
 (2) A powerful algorithm that is capable of performing concurrent verification on large number of complex OCL invariants.
 This is achieved by decomposing a large model into multiple queries.

 ## 2. Download and Run
 Once you have JDK installed, you can just **download QMaxUSE and run it without installing any additional libraries**.
 QMaxUSE is a command-line based tool and currently supports Windows 10(x64), Ubuntu 20.04(x64) and macOS Big Sur(x64).
-If you would like to build QMaxUSE on your own machine, please see the instructions provided in the following sections. **Note: If you are using Windows, you may need to install [Microsoft Visual C++ Redistributable packages](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) on your windows machines**
+To run QMaxUSE, please see Section 4.

-Pre-built binaries and releases are available from [here](https://github.com/classicwuhao/qmaxuse/releases/tag/Latest).
+If you would like to build QMaxUSE on your own machine, please see the instructions provided in Section 3. **Note: If you are using Windows, you may need to install [Microsoft Visual C++ Redistributable packages](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) on your windows machines**

 ### 2.1 Enabling ANSI Colors for Windows (older version: 1511 to 1903)
 **Note that you need to enable ANSI color mode for Windows 10 to avoid seeing color codes in QMaxUSE**